Including Programs in Redox

 - Running your program

 The Cookbook system makes the packaging process very simple.
 First, we will show how to add an existing program for inclusion.
 Then we will show how to create a new program to be included.
-In Coding and Building, we discuss the development cycle in more detail.
+In the Coding and Building page, we discuss the development cycle in more detail.

 Existing Package